Chorus: Harmonizing Context and Sensing Signals for Data-Free Model Customization in IoT: Design of

-Here $\lambda_{x \to c}$ and $\lambda_{c \to x}$ control the relative importance of reconstructing context from sensor versus reconstructing sensor from context.
-In practice we set them to comparable values (e.g., both 1.0) so that neither direction dominates training, but they can be adjusted if one reconstruction is known to be noisier or less reliable.

-Such cross-reconstruction objectives are widely used in multimodal generative models to align modalities in a shared latent space~\cite{suzuki2016joint, shi2019variational, yi2021cross}, where each encoder--decoder pair is forced to regenerate the other modality from a common representation.
-In our setting, this encourages the latent space to jointly capture (i) task-relevant structure (e.g., the underlying movement pattern of a walking activity) and (ii) systematic sensor pattern distortions induced by context (e.g., how that pattern is expressed on the `wrist' versus the `ankle').
-As a result, the sensor embeddings $z_x$ become explicitly informative about context, providing a natural substrate for the downstream gated head to modulate the influence of sensor and context information, while the context embeddings $z_c$ form compact, well-structured representations for each placement or environment that can be cached and reused at inference time.
+Here $d(\cdot,\cdot)$ denotes a standard reconstruction distance between continuous targets.
+We use this generic form because both the sensor targets and the context targets are continuous tensors rather than discrete labels; in practice, it is instantiated with standard element-wise regression losses.
+Such reconstruction objectives are widely used in multimodal generative models to align heterogeneous modalities in a shared latent space~\cite{ngiam2011multimodal, suzuki2016joint, shi2019variational, yi2021cross}.
+In our setting, this encourages the latent space to capture both task-relevant structure, such as the movement pattern of a walking activity, and systematic pattern distortions induced by context, such as how the same activity is expressed on the `wrist' versus the `belt'.
+As a result, the sensor embeddings $z_x$ become informative about context, allowing the downstream gated head to modulate the influence of sensor and context information, while the context embeddings $z_c$ form compact and reusable representations for each placement or environment.